 Choosing the right wakeboard length

 What size wakeboard do I need?
 This is something many water sports enthusiasts wonder.
-The best wakeboard size for you mainly depends on two things:
+The best wakeboard size for you in 2021 mainly depends on two things:

 1. Your weight